ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : A variable-length integer indicating the context ID of the datagram (see
 {{datagram-contexts}}).
 Whether or not this field is present depends on whether datagram contexts are in use on this stream, see {{context-hdr}}.
-If this QUIC DATAGRAM frame arrives before the QUIC DATA frame which carries the HTTP headers, then it is not yet possible to parse this datagram and the receiver MUST either drop that datagram silently or buffer it temporarily while awaiting the HTTP headers.
+If this QUIC DATAGRAM frame is reordered and arrives before the receiver knows whether datagram contexts are in use on this stream, then the receiver cannot parse this datagram and the receiver MUST either drop that datagram silently or buffer it temporarily.

 HTTP Datagram Payload: